 – The Center for Wooden Boats is next door and may also be entertaining for kids.
 It’s a living museum, where you can ride in the museum pieces!
 It is free every_day.

 – Steer clear of the board game called something like “cycle of poverty.”
 Carter and I sat down to play, fooled by the board game setup, but it is really as cyclical as the title.
 Dice was thrown.
-Boredom was had.
+Boredom was had, and we were stuck.
+It was just too close to reality.

 – Kids under 14 (ish?) may not be extra engaged except on the 4th floor playground and at the periscope.